Keeper-Security/secrets-manager/integration/servicenow-external-credential-resolver/README.md

 Each release publishes one JAR per supported ServiceNow version, in one of two variants depending on the release:

 * **Pre-Xanadu (Utah, Vancouver, Washington DC)** select the resolver by the shared credential-resolver class name `com.snc.discovery.CredentialResolver` (the default; only one such resolver JAR can be used per MID Server).
-* **Xanadu and newer (Xanadu, Yokohama Patch 7+, Zurich)** let you set a **Fully Qualified Class Name (FQCN)** on the External Credential Resolver configuration.
+* **Xanadu and newer (Xanadu, Yokohama Patch 7+, Zurich, Australia)** let you set a **Fully Qualified Class Name (FQCN)** on the External Credential Resolver configuration.
 Set it to `com.snc.discovery.keeper.KeeperCredentialResolver`.
 These (`fqcn`-variant) JARs ship **only** that class - not the shared `com.snc.discovery.CredentialResolver` - so the Keeper resolver can coexist with other vendors' resolvers (CyberArk, HashiCorp, Delinea, …) on the same MID Server, which is not possible when every resolver JAR ships `com.snc.discovery.CredentialResolver`.

 ### Compatibility matrix
 | ServiceNow release | MID Server JRE | Resolver class / FQCN to configure |